Georgetown alum pledges second $100 million gift to public policy school

 Georgetown President John J. DeGioia called the gift “an incredible vote of confidence” in the public policy school’s leadership, faculty and students.
 “We couldn’t be more honored to be the recipient of this support from Frank,” he said.

-McCourt, 67, earned a bachelor’s degree in economics from Georgetown in 1975 and is a member of the university’s board of directors.
+McCourt, 67, earned a bachelor’s degree in economics from Georgetown in 1975 and is a former member of the university’s board of directors.
 He lives in southern Florida and is a longtime businessman in sports and other ventures.
 He owned the Los Angeles Dodgers baseball team from 2004 to 2012 and now owns the French soccer club Olympique de Marseille, according to a university website.

 In the world of higher education, $100 million donations are striking but not rare.
 Former New York mayor Mike Bloomberg announced a $1.8 billion gift in 2018 to his alma mater, Johns Hopkins University, for financial aid.